This chapter introduces probabilistic analysis

 The authors then try to make distinction between randomized algorithms and probabilistic analysis.
 Non-randomized algorithms are deterministic, i.e. they generate the same behaviour again and again given the same input.
 Randomized algorithm's behaviour may vary even if the same algorithm is called many a times with the same input.
 The authors provide two ways to randomize an algorithm:

-The authors then elaborates on the problem of tossing $n$ balls into $b$ bins.
+The authors then elaborates on the problem of tossing balls into bins.
 Without proof, the authors answer following problems:

 A randomized algorithm is defined as an algorithm whose behaviour is defined not only by its input but by values produced by a random-number generator.

-The authors then define Indicator Random Variable $I\{A\}$ associated with an event $A$ in a sample space $S$ as follows:
+The authors then define Indicator Random Variable associated with an event in a sample space as follows:

 The author then prove following lemma which shows that the expected value of an indicator random variable associated with an event A is equal to the probability that A occurs: